simondilhas/practice_circle/docs/howto/organize/facilitate_sessions.md

 time, rhythm, safety, and respect.

 Facilitation is a **rotating duty**, not a status.
-Anyone with basic experience in the Circle’s method can serve.
+Anyone with basic experience in the Circle's method can serve.

 > The facilitator holds the frame so others can hold attention.